cloud-based CMMS for asset lifecycle management

 Preventive Maintenance

-Preventive maintenance reduces unplanned downtime by performing maintenance tasks on a regular basis, and before an asset develops a serious fault.
+Preventive maintenance reduces unplanned downtime by performing maintenance tasks on a regular basis, before an asset develops a serious fault.

 Predictive Maintenance